Early Gothic architecture: Durham Cathedral (1235)

-Canterbury Cathedral
+Canterbury Cathedral (1174-1184)

 One of the first major buildings in England to use the new style was Canterbury Cathedral.
 A fire destroyed the mainly Romanesque choir in September 1174, and leading architects from England and France were invited to offer plans for its reconstruction.
 The winner of this competition was a French master builder, William of Sens, who had been involved in the construction of Sens Cathedral, the first complete Gothic cathedral in France.

 Many limitations were put upon William of Sens by the monks who ran the cathedral.
 He was not allowed to replace entirely the original Norman church, and had to fit his new structure on the old crypt and within the surviving outer Norman walls.
 Nonetheless, he achieved a strikingly original sculpture, showing elements inspired by Notre-Dame de Paris and Laon Cathedral.
 Following the French model, he used six-part rib vaults, pointed arches, supporting columns with carved acanthus leaf decoration, and a semi-circular ambulatory.
 However, other elements were purely English, such as the use of dark Purbeck marble to create decorative contrasts with the pale stone brought from Normandy.
 The work was described by a monk and chronicler, Gervase of Canterbury.
 Contrasting the old with the new choir.
 He wrote: "There, the arches and everything else was plain, or sculpted with an axe and not with a chisel.
 But here almost throughout is appropriate sculpture.
 There used to be no marble shafts, but here are innumerable ones.
 There in the circuit round the choir, the vaults were plain, but here they are arch-ribbed and have key-stones."

 William of Sens fell from a scaffolding in 1178 and was seriously injured, and returned to France, where he died, and his work was continued by an English architect, William the Englishman, who constructed the Trinity Chapel in the apse and the Corona in the east end, which were monuments to Thomas Becket, who had been murdered in the cathedral.
 The new structure had many French features, such as the doubled columns in the Trinity chapel, and piers replaced by Purbeck-marble wall shafts.
 But it also retained many specifically English features, such as a great variety in the level and placement of the spaces; the Trinity chapel, for example is sixteen steps above the Choir).
 It also retaining rather than eliminated the transepts - Canterbury had two.
 Early English Gothic put an emphasis on great length; Canterbury was doubled in length between 1096 and 1130.

 One reason for the differences between French and English Gothic was that French Benedictine abbey-churches usually put different functions into separate buildings, while in England they were usually combined in the same structure.
 Similar complicated multifunctional designs were found not only in Canterbury, but in the abbey-churches of Bath, Coventry, Durham, Ely, Norwich, Rochester, Winchester and Worcester.